-ASL 104 - American Deaf Culture.
+ASL 110 - American Deaf Culture.
 3 Credits.
-This course provides an overview of concepts and studies on American Deaf culture, and current issues facing the American Deaf culture.
+This course provides an overview of concepts and studies on American Deaf culture, and current issues facing the American Dean culture.

-ASL 105 - Deaf and ASL Art and Literature.
+ASL 115 - Deaf and ASL Art & Literature.
 3 Credits.
-Students in this course will study and apply literary analysis and criticism to literary and artistic works on deafness by individuals who are deaf.
-Topics on the meaning of deafness, presentations and representations of deafness, American Sign Language, and Deaf people in society are explored through literary approaches.
-Through examination and application of literary theories, students will develop an appreciation of the complexities of meanings that deaf individuals develop during the course of experiencing, living and identifying with, and reflecting on deafness.
-This class uses an all discussion format, with students analyzing literary and artistic works and developing ideas.
+This course will study and apply literary analysis and criticism to literary and artistic works on deafness by individuals who are deaf.
+Topics on the meaning of deafness, presentations and representations of deafness, American Sign Language, and deaf people in society are explored through literary approaches.
+Through examination and application of literary theories, students will develop an appreciation of the complexities of meanings that deaf individuals develop during the course of experiencing, living and identifying with and reflecting on deafness.
+This class uses a discussion format, with students analyzing literary and artistic works and developing ideas.

-ASL 201 - Sign Language III.
+ASL 201 - American Sign Language III.
 3 Credits.
 This course is a continuation of ASL II.
 It covers topics on locating things around the house; complaining, making suggestions and requests, and provides a cumulative review of the units studies.
+(PR: ASL 101 and ASL 102 and ASL 201)